High-order coupling as a driver for Mott insulating behavior in Holography: DC transport

 To achieve a zero conductivity, we require the coupling constant $\mathcal{J}>0$.
 Then, we can define $W\equiv 1-2\mathcal{J}b^2q^2u_h^6$ to analyze the sign of $\sigma_{DC}$.
 Utilizing the expression of temperature \eqref{T1}, we find $W$ first decreases and then increases with increasing $q$, which satisfies:

 Therefore, the minimum value of $W$ is

 It is easy to check $\partial_TW_{min}>0$, namely

 Thus, the DC conductivity is positive for all $T$ and $q$ when $\mathcal{J}<\alpha/18$.
-This condition also ensures the stability of the model, as mentioned in \cite{Gouteraux:2016wxj}.

-If $J>\alpha/18$, there must exist $T_m$ satisfying $W_{min}(T_m)=0$, under which the DC conductivity can be negative.
+If $\mathcal{J}>\alpha/18$, there must exist $T_m$ satisfying $W_{min}(T_m)=0$, under which the DC conductivity can be negative.
 According to \eqref{Wq}, there are two roots $q_1(T)$ and $q_2(T)$ of the equation $W(T,q)=0$ for a fixed $T<T_m$.
 Then, the region of negative conductivity is surrounded by the roots, as illustrated by Fig.\ref{xt1}.
 Similarly, we can also find the region of negative conductivity with fixed $T$ or $q$, as shown in Fig.\ref{xt2} and Fig.\ref{xt3} respectively.
+In the subsequent analysis, we should restrict the parameter range with positive conductivity, which can also avoid ghosts and instabilities, (see Appendix \ref{sec:appendix}).

 Now we analyze the properties of DC conductivity.
 Firstly, we examine its variation with charge density.
 As shown in Fig.\ref{DCq}, $\sigma_{DC}(q)$ exhibits a non-monotonic variation pattern: as the charge density increases, the conductivity first increases, then decreases, and finally increases again.